 - They build confidence.

-Private lessons set children up for success by meeting them where they are at, helping them build a solid foundation.
+Private lessons set children up for success by meeting them where they are at.
+This helps students build a solid foundation.

 - They teach children HOW to practice.

 More time is spent by the student alone in practice than with the private instructor.
-This instills proper practice skills to help the student get the most out of practice time – the most control, the most results, and the most confidence.
+This instills proper practice skills to help the student get the most out of practice time.
+Private lessons provide the most control, the most results, and the most confidence.

 - They keep students motivated.